a-b-street/abstreet/docs/INSTRUCTIONS.md

 - Click and drag to move
 - Scroll wheel or touchpad to zoom
 - Menus should work as expected.
 Most actions have a keybinding.
-- You can hover over an object and right-click to see more actions.
+- You can hover over an object and left-click to see more actions.

 Things to try:

 - In sandbox mode, hover over an intersection, right click, and spawn agents.
-  Then you can start the simulation by pressing **space** or clicking the icon.
 - To run a realistic, full day's worth of traffic, go to sandbox mode, then "start a scenario" (hotkey **s**) and choose the "weekday_typical_traffic" entry.
 Time (shown in the top-right corner) starts at midnight.
 Things tend to get interesting around 6am -- use the speed controls in the top-left.
 Try zooming in for details, and zooming out to see an overview.
+  - The full scenario should complete successfully on the small montlake map.
+On other maps, it currently gridlocks or crashes.
+Most of these are known issues.
 - Go to edit mode (note this will reset the simulation).
-Pick a lane, right click, and change it to another type.
-You can also change which roads see a stop sign by right clicking the intersection, choosing to edit, hovering over a stop sign, and pressing **space** to toggle it.
-You can do the same for intersections with traffic signals.
+Use the buttons at the top to pick a lane type, then hover over a lane and press **space** to change it.
+Deselect the lane tool, then click an intersection to edit stop signs or traffic signals.
 - Go back to the main menu and pick a challenge.
-Should be self-explanatory from there -- leave me feedbck if not.
+Eventually these will be very self-guided, but there are various problems with all of them right now.

 ## Data source licensing